return42/sphkerneldoc/doc/mainpage/articles/table_concerns.rst

 Nested Tables
 =============

-Nested tables are ugly, don't use them.
-This is only for testing, how it would be rendered.
+Nested tables are ugly, don't use them!
+This part here is only to show what you should never do.
+They are ugly because they cause huge problems in many output formats and there is always no need for nested tables.

 .. code-block:: rst